yaahc/yaahallo.github.io/_posts/2019-09-21-getting-involved.md

 ## DISCLAIMER

 **This blog post is the textual version of the talk it was written to prepare for ([video](https://www.youtube.com/watch?v=QKbdBwjra5o)).
-The content should be essentially the same, though with less stumblinb over my own words, less silly hand gestures, and less crying.
+The content should be essentially the same, though with less stumbling over my own words, less silly hand gestures, and less crying.
 Please Enjoy.**

 ## Preface: Expectations